Global Deep Forecasting with Patient-Specific Pharmacokinetics: Methods

 Models were trained using \texttt{Adam} optimizer \citep{2017_adam_optimizer}.
-Optimal hyperparameters were selected based on a validation set with cross-validation.
-Model hyperparameters that minimized Huber loss across all time points in the prediction horizon of the validation set were selected.
-Huber estimator was selected as a robust loss function, $\mathcal{L}$, given its ability to reduce the impact of outliers and offer more stable results compared to other functions:
+Optimal hyperparameters were selected via cross-validation on a validation set by minimizing Huber loss across all prediction time points.
 Given the use of forward-filling to account for missing values in the OhioT1DM dataset, timestamps with forward-filled values were omitted from the validation set.
-The deep learning models were trained using an NVIDIA A100 Tensor Core GPU.
+Huber estimator was selected as the loss function, $\mathcal{L}$, given its ability to reduce the impact of outliers and offer more stable results compared to other functions: